brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

 Let's summarize how short closures can be used.

-- Available as of PHP 7.4
+- They are available as of PHP 7.4
 - They start with the `fn` keyword
 - They can only have _one_ expression, which is the return statement
 - The `return` keyword can be omitted